adamjbrowner/CV/README.md

 **University of Exeter** (2011 - 2014)
 + BA (Hons) Film Studies
 + 2:1
 + Outside of work I was a keen performer, both on the stage and as part of numerous musical ventures.
-I was Band Leader for the univerity Jazz Orchestra and played some very pretentious roles in some very studenty plays.
-I also wrote a number of articles for the local student newspaper.
+I was Band Leader for the University Jazz Orchestra, a job that required me to regularly achieve the impossible: getting 30 musicians to turn up to the same place at the same time.

 **Tavistock College**
 + A-Levels: Maths A, Music A, Film Studies B